What support is available to help me find the right product?

 Where is the Plasson stock located?

-All items excluding tooling are ranged in our major distribution centre in Brisbane.
+All items are ranged in our major distribution centre in Brisbane.
 Melbourne, Perth and Darwin distribution centres carry slightly reduced ranges – all designed to meet the immediate supply needs of the respective local markets.
-Tooling is solely located in Sydney.

 Where does Plasson stock tooling?

-Our Sydney warehouse has all tooling in stock and tooling is only available ex Sydney.
+Our Brisbane warehouse has all tooling in stock and tooling is only available ex Brisbane.

 What are the addresses of the Plasson distribution centres in Australia?